ZYSF/gen1cpu/ControlRegisters.md

 The lowest-matched slot is the one which is used (generally they shouldn't overlap, but behaviour should be deterministic when they do).
 Exceptions can be caused (if the MMU is enabled) either by an address matching a slot with invalid options (e.g. if it's only accessible for system-mode) or by an address not matching any slot.

 These exceptions are currently treated the same as regular bus/fetch exceptions.
 Since the MMU is enabled by the flags (and these are swapped on a mode-switch including regular exceptions) you can choose to implement your kernel with MMU disabled and your user code with MMU enabled, or just keep it enabled/disabled the whole time.
 In either case, any necessary switching should be both seamless and immediate (e.g. even if there is a cache layer, the MMU doesn't care).

+## CTRL_OVERLORD_0 (0x30), CTRL_OVERLORD_1 (0x31) ..
+CTRL_OVERLORD_7 (0x37)

+These are used for configuring overlord mode, which allows you to overload specific instructions.
+If an overloaded instruction is reached it will trigger an overlord exception instead of the usual action (whether or not a corresponding instruction is implemented by the processor).

+Each overlord register is (internally) 32 bits in size to ensure register-to-register compatibility between 32-bit and 64-bit implementations, making for 256 total bits.
+Each bit corresponds to a combination of major opcode and minor opcode (with the lower registers holding lower bits and higher registers holding higher bits).

+The overloading behaviour is triggered only when overlord mode is enabled (through the flags) and only for those instructions where the corresponding overlord bit is set.

+This mechanism can be useful for:

+ * Fixing an instructions which might be found to be buggy in hardware
+ * Adding additional security or debugging mechanisms to an instruction
+ * Testing customised instructions with software before implementing them in hardware
+ * Implementing any instructions which are deemed too complex to implement in hardware (i.e. to save chip space in smaller designs)
+ * Emulating alternative instruction sets